estelle0923/estelle0923/README.md

-### Hi~ This is my(YeongChae's) github space!👋
+### Hi~ This is Yeongchae Noh github space!👋

 -about me 😀

-🧡 I'm 13 years old and I am attending Daegu Wolseo Elementary School.
+🧡 I'm 13-year-old and I am attending Daegu Wolseo Elementary School.

-💛 My family members are dad, mom, and older brother.
+💛 My family members are dad, mom, and an older brother.

-💚 I am learning Python from my teacher(Tae-kyung Kim) with my friends.
+💚 I am learning Python from my teacher, Taekyung Kim, with my friends.

-💙 I like math and science and became interested in coding as I learned Python.
+💙 I like Math and Science and become interested in coding as I learned Python.

-💜 I am currently learning functions.

-Python is still a bit difficult, but I'll do my best!! 😁
+Python is still a bit difficult, but I will do my best!! 😁